toolazytoname/ChatGPTSpeaker/README.md

 # ChatGPTSpeaker
-A smart speaker ，combine ChatGPT  with Speech-to-Text and  Text-to-Speech
+A smart speaker that combines ChatGPT, Speech-to-Text, and Text-to-Speech.
 # How to use
 ## create a config file config.ini